Shopify/eng-intern-assessment-rails/README.md

 #### Description: Get all articles
 #### route: `GET /`
 ***INSERT SCREENSHOT HERE***
 The implemented functionality here allows you to explore each entry into the database along with searching and filtering using the search bar near the top.
-You can click the title to get more info on the article, along with writing or deleting the entry.
+You can click the title to get more info on the article, along with editing or deleting the entry.

 #### Description: Get an article by id
 #### route: `GET /articles/:id`